After playing just one road game in the last month, the Winnipeg Jets may hardly remember what it's like to visit an opponent's rink.

 Right now, Denver doesn't seem like the best place to get reacquainted with the feeling.

-The surging Colorado Avalanche look to extend their longest home winning streak since moving to the mountains to nine Tuesday night against the Jets.
+The surging Colorado Avalanche look to extend their home winning streak to nine Tuesday against the Jets (7 p.m.
+MT).

 The Avs (19-17-1) are also trying to win a season-high sixth straight overall after ending a nine-game road losing streak with a 4-2 win at Minnesota on Monday.